When to Start Preparing for CFA® Exam?

 Each week, arrange what readings to do.

 Every Sunday, assess your progress and reschedule your study plan if for a reason you fail to follow it.
-‘Sum Up Current Week’ and ‘Edit Week’ are the features we added to our CFA Study Planner to help you easily achieve both.
+To help you easily achieve both, you'll find the ‘Sum Up’ and ‘Edit’ buttons in our CFA Exam Study Planner.

 Improve your study routine